“Big Data” is a term describing a large chunk of raw data gathered, stored and analysed by your organisation.

-For instance, your big data analytics can tell you that your email marketing strategy is working, but your social media profiles aren’t reaching the right people.
+For instance, your big data analytics can tell you that your email and marketing strategies is working, but your social media profiles aren’t reaching the right people.
 On the other hand, if you use big data internally, you can find out which parts of your company culture are having the right impact, and which may be causing a turnover.

 Using existing evidence to make quick decisions ensure that you spend more of your budget on the things that are helping your business grow, and less on strategies that don’t work.

 For instance, one area that is seeing a lot of growth with big data analytics is supply chain optimisation.
 Geographic sensors can track goods and delivery vehicles and optimise routes by providing live data and traffic information.